Trails & Plaza

 LADWP wants you to enjoy your visit to the Owens Lake Trails.
-To ensure a safe and pleasurable experience, we ask that you follow these public access guidelines:
+To ensure a safe and pleasurable experience, we ask that you please follow these public access guidelines:

-- Please drive only on maintenance berm roads and park only in designated parking areas.
+• Drive only on maintenance berm roads and park only in designated parking areas.
 Maintenance berm roads are not paved, may be narrow, and are used by heavy construction vehicles.

-- Please don’t stop or exit your vehicle on a maintenance berm road unless you are in a designated parking area.
+• Do not stop or exit your vehicle on a maintenance berm road unless you are in a designated parking area.

-- Please slow down and yield to construction vehicles and heavy equipment.
+• Slow down and yield to construction vehicles and heavy equipment.

-- Please do not drive on muddy surfaces or in unauthorized areas.
+• Do not drive on muddy surfaces or in unauthorized areas.
 You will be responsible if your vehicle gets stuck and needs to be extricated.

-- Do not enter areas where construction or maintenance is taking place.
+• Do not enter areas where construction or maintenance is taking place.

-- Please walk only on designated walkways and paths. - Please do not consume water from any part of the lake.
+• Please do not consume water from any part of the lake.
 It is not safe for consumption.

-- Make sure to bring ample amounts of drinking water with you.
+• Make sure to bring ample amounts of drinking water with you.

-- Do not enter any irrigated or flooded areas.
+• Do not enter any irrigated or flooded areas.

-- Please deposit all trash into designated waste bins.
+• Deposit all trash into designated waste bins.

-- Please do not drive in excess of 25 mph for safety reasons and to prevent the circulation of dust.
+• Do not drive in excess of 25 mph for safety reasons and to prevent the circulation of dust.

-- Keep dogs and other pets leashed at all times.
+• Keep dogs and other pets leashed at all times.

-- Please do not start any fires.
+• Do not start any fires.